Bells of the Rockies Members

 Kayla Carlisle joined Bells of the Rockies in 2015.
 Kayla is thrilled to be part of Bells of the Rockies!
 She has always loved handbells, and is so excited to have the privilege to play with such a talented group of people!

 Chris Vickers has been a ringer with Bells of the Rockies since fall, 2000.
 A music minor with tons of college experience playing saxophone in quartet ensemble, marching band, concert band and jazz band, Bells of the Rockies provides the ultimate in ensemble playing and continues to be a musical outlet and means for challenge and growth.
-She currently serves on the Bells of the Rockies Board as Vice President and as Ringer's Representative.
+She currently serves on the Bells of the Rockies Board as Personnel Committee Chair.

 Chris teaches high school math at Roosevelt High School in Johnstown, Colorado.
 A Wisconsin native, she enjoys the Colorado climate but still follows her beloved Badgers and Packers.
 Chris lives in Greeley with her husband Jeff and their cat Sushi.